valerielim/Sentiment-Analysis/Process.md

 ### Background

-Grab and Uber are competing pretty darn hard for the local market right now.
-After Susan Fowler's post and Travis' controversies starting Feb 2017, I noticed some friends around me grew polarised towards one or the other.
+Grab and Uber are competing pretty hard for the local market right now.
+After Travis' controversies started in Feb 2017, I noticed some friends around me grew polarised towards one company or the other.
 I wondered if the company's negative press image would affect the way other customers felt towards the brand as well.

 This post outlines the process I used to mine public data using R and the Facebook Graph API for Uber and Grab.
 I then built a `naive bayes` sentiment classifier to label the data and visualised the results below.
 All in all, I'm looking to see if there is a difference in the way people talk about/to Grab and Uber.

-Quick outline of workflow:
+**Quick outline of workflow:**

 * Set up Facebook API
 * Clean data